-This image was taken on the east side of the King Edward Hotel is entitled The King and Queen.
+This image was taken during Julianne and Dan's King Edward Hotel wedding is entitled The King and Queen.

 The bride and groom shown in this image got married at the hotel and the ceremony took place in the Vanity Fair hall.
 For the first look and the bridal party photos Julianne and Daniel picked a few spots around the hotel where they dated in the past.